Educational Ambassadors

 • George

 George is a male Big Brown Bat.
-He was found on the fireplace inside of a home during winter.
-Unfortunately, he had a wing injury that required partial finger amputation.
-A veterinarian at Avian and Exotic in Indianapolis performed the surgery and he now is healthy and active.
+He was found inside a home during winter.
+Unfortunately, he needed partial finger amputation.
+A veterinarian at Avian and Exotic performed the surgery and he now is healthy and active.
 He will never be able to fly which prevents his release.
-George also loves food and being waited on.
+George loves food and being waited on.
 Most of the bats at the rescue prefer to get their own insects from the food bowls, but George prefers to have his meal served to him in bed.

 • Crisco